gpoliko/jekyll-boilerplate/README.md

 # Jekyll Boilerplate
-Jekyll boilerplate for a simple blog site.
+My Jekyll boilerplate for a simple blog site using the minimal-mistakes-jekyll theme.